opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

-     **Private Key**       *This will initially be blank; it will be populated once the configuration is saved* **Listen Port**       *51820 or a higher numbered unique port* **DNS Server**        *Leave this blank or specify the DNS servers provided by your VPN provider* **Tunnel Address**    *Insert the VPN tunnel IP provided by your VPN provider, in CIDR format, eg 10.24.24.10/32* **Peers**             *In the dropdown, select the Endpoint you configured above* **Disable Routes**    *Checked*
+     **Private Key**       *This will initially be blank; it will be populated once the configuration is saved* **Listen Port**       *51820 or a higher numbered unique port* **DNS Server**        *Leave this blank or specify the DNS servers provided by your VPN provider* **Tunnel Address**    *Insert the local VPN tunnel IP provided by your VPN provider, in CIDR format, eg 10.24.24.10/32* **Peers**             *In the dropdown, select the Endpoint you configured above* **Disable Routes**    *Checked*
      **Gateway**           *Specify an IP that is 1 number below your VPN tunnel IP, eg 10.24.24.9 - see note below*